nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ***You're not scared to innovate with a new easy and reliable way to build and maintain your Nightscout?
 Give this a try!***

-With the xDrip+ team trying to make it so easy that the solutions above will look difficult, you need to try it to believe it.
+With the xDrip team trying to make it so easy that the solutions above will look difficult, you need to try it to believe it.

 *Note: You can use this method to deploy in Digital Ocean and other VPS*